zowe/zowe-sample-dockerfiles/cli/README.md

 ## Jenkins Agent

 An advanced dockerfile that provides a Jenkins user, JDK 11, JRE 11, and Secure Credential Management.
-Requires additional capabilities to work properly, namely `IPC_LOCK`, or to be privileged in order for Secure Credential Management to function properly.
 Also includes NVM, a fallback NodeJS installation, customizable entrypoint logic, passwordless sudo, and an auto-unlocking keyring.
 JNLP is not supported on this agent.